 - The child turns 18, but is not a full-time high school student

 - The child becomes a member of the armed forces

 - The child is emancipated, either by obtaining a court order in order to live independently or by living away from home and providing the necessary financial support for themselves

 While these are conditions that can allow for an end to child support payments, there are exceptions that may allow or require child support payments to continue beyond the age of maturity.
 Parents may agree to extend their payments in order to cover college expenses, living expenses, etc. The court may also require extended child support payments if the children have a disability or have special needs.
 They could be considered as economic hardships, and the payments could be required in order to provide adequate care for the children in need.

 How Do The Payments End?

 Requirements for child support payments are not automatically ended.
 Rather, the person who pays them must request for their child support obligations to end once their child reaches the age of maturity, of if they become emancipated.
 In order to find out exactly when your obligation ends, you can contact your state’s child support agency so they can help you determine the exact end date, or you can contact your attorney to discuss your legal rights and obligations.

-Here at Givens Givens Sparks, our child support attorneys have over 135 years of collective experience, and are dedicated to protecting your rights in order to ensure your family’s well-being.
+Here at Robert Sparks Attorneys, our child support attorneys have over 135 years of collective experience, and are dedicated to protecting your rights in order to ensure your family’s well-being.
 Our Tampa lawyers provide you with the attention, consideration, and support that you need and deserve, so contact us today for a free case evaluation, or call us at (813) 336-3348.